Shopify/quilt/packages/react-testing/README.md

 ```

 This will allow you to use matchers such as [`toContainReactText`](#toContainReactText) or [`toContainReactComponent`](#toContainReactComponent) on your tree.

+If you would like to import matchers without extending expect, then you can do so via `@shopify/react-testing/matchers`.

 ```tsx
 import React from 'react';